Adjeil Neves

-Adjeil Glória Neves (born 7 October 1996), sometimes known as Mimi, is a footballer who plays as a left-back for Chernomorets Balchik.
+Adjeil Glória Neves (born 7 October 1996), sometimes known as Mimi, is a footballer who plays as a left-back for Spartak Pleven.
 Born in Portugal, he plays for the São Tomé and Príncipe national team.

 International career

 Neves made his professional debut with the São Tomé and Príncipe national team in a 2–0 2021 Africa Cup of Nations qualification loss to Sudan on 24 March 2021.